patrickbucher/daily-haskell/diary.md

+# Day 54 (Tu, 2025-09-30)

+Upon my return, I read chapter 1 in _Learn You a Haskell for Great Good_ and wrote down a couple of points to start my summary of it.

 # Day 53 (Mo, 2025-09-29)

 I worked through the monad examples, which I understood more or less, but I wouldn't be able to write those implementations down on my own.
 So probably this was it with Haskell for the moment.
 However, working through _Learn You a Haskell for Great Good_ would be a good supplementary exercise just to repeat the basics.
 I'd like to work a bit on _Spot_ tomorrow, but then start over with JavaScript.
 But I'll give it a careful thought during my little holiday that starts just about… now.